Best AI Case Study Generators 2026: 7 Tested, 1 Winner

 Almost none of them can.
 We tested all 7 on Google's front page for 'AI case study generator' — MultipleChat, Storydoc, Venngage, Piktochart, Template.net, Gamma, and QuillBot.
 Every single one assumes you already have the customer's story (transcript, notes, prompt, CRM data).
 StoryVoice is the only purpose-built tool that runs the customer interview itself: you send a link, the customer speaks for 5 minutes, and an AI conducts a structured voice conversation with follow-up questions.

 StoryVoice is purpose-built for B2B SaaS case study production.
 Async voice interviews replace 45-minute scheduled customer calls, output is a third-person narrative with metric cards, pull quotes, and a problem/solution/results structure, and the workflow runs end-to-end in under 15 minutes.
-For teams that already have the customer's story recorded and only need formatting, the closest alternative is Storydoc (interactive deck output, case study is one of 14 document types on the platform, ISO 27001 and GDPR compliance on Team plan).
-Venngage and Piktochart fit teams whose case studies need to be visual-first (infographic-style).
+Deck and design tools (Storydoc, Venngage, Piktochart) only format a story you've already gathered — they don't touch the interview step, which is where most case study projects stall.
 Gamma, QuillBot, and Template.net rank for the keyword but aren't case-study-specific tools.

 Storydoc is primarily an interactive presentation/deck platform; the case study creator is one of 14 document-type templates.
 It takes content you provide and turns it into a visual interactive deck.
 StoryVoice is purpose-built for case studies — and critically, it handles the customer interview itself.
 You can't use Storydoc unless you already have the customer's story; StoryVoice captures that story for you.
 Output is also different: Storydoc produces interactive web decks; StoryVoice produces publish-ready written narratives you can share as PDF, Word, or web copy.